tomsik68/tomsik68.github.io/gamedev/index.markdown

 I'd love to upload some of my older games on this page, but I need to get time first.

 Nowadays, I enjoy doing [Ludum Dare](http://www.ludumdare.com/) competitions(mainly the August ones).

+Currently I'm working on few secret game projects with my buddy @dudoslav :) More updates may be released after we do some progress...